kmarkus/microblx/doc/tutorial.md

 In order to visualise the data saved by the logger in the _\tmp_ folder, consider [kst](https://kst-plot.kde.org/) or any other program that can visualise a comma-separated-value file.
 ###Some considerations about the fifos

-First of all, consider that each fifo can be connected with multiple input and pultiple oitput ports.
+First of all, consider that each  (iblock) fifo can be connected with multiple input and multiple output ports.
 Consider also, that if multiple out are connected, if one read one data, that data will be consumed and not available for a second port.
-In general cases, each fifo has a sinle input and a single output, while an output port can be connected with multiple output.

-The logger automatically instantiates fifos to connects input and output, this is happening for example for the logger:
-__when we add two ports to the logger, the program autmatically generated two addional fifos from the outports to the inports of the logger__.
+The  more common use-case is that each inport has is own fifo.
+If the data that is produced by one outport is needed to be read by two oe more inports, a fifo per  inport is connected to the the outport. __If you use the DSL, this is automatically done, so you do not have to worry to explicitly instantiate the iblocks.
+This also happens when adding ports to the logger__.

 ##Deployment via c program
 This example is an extention of the _"c-only.c"_.
 It will be clear that using the above method is far easier, but in case for some reason we want to eliminate the dependency from _lua_, this example show that is possible, even if a little burden some.

 First of all, we need to make a package to enable the building.
 This can be done looking at the structure of the rest of packages.